evanstellun/web-three-body/README_EN.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+Due to instances of misuse, versions 1.12.2 and later of this project will transition from the MIT License to the Apache-2.0 License.
+Usage requires authorization and attribution.
+For details, please refer to [LICENSE](LICENSE)

 "Weakness and ignorance are not barriers to survival, but arrogance is." — *Three-Body Problem*